-transforming lives in zambia by strengthening the church, educating the next generation, and serving the community in the name of Jesus Christ.
+Transforming lives in Zambia by strengthening the church, educating the next generation, and serving the community in the name of Jesus Christ.

-Goal Two: Provide professional development program for teachers
+(2) Providing professional development for teachers

-Goal Three: Build into the DNA of each school the importance of giving back to the community
+(3) Teaching students the importance of giving back to the community

 Haven of Hope follows a "hand up" (as opposed to a "hand out") philosophy.
 We believe that turnaround in Zambia must start from within and will have its roots in service.
 Consequently, giving back to the community is an important component of the curriculum at the Haven of Hope schools.
 Team-building activities, such as field days and soccer tournaments, and service projects are the norm for our students.

 How can you get involved?

 Haven of Hope is seeking teachers in the United States who would like to be involved in mentoring their fellow professionals in Zambia.
 We encourage teaching professionals interested in helping with this part of our mission to contact us.